Jessica’s HIPPY Story: ‘I learned that I had a lot to teach and a lot of patience.’

 This led to a lot of poor decision making later on in my life.
 A few years of hardships and loss lead me to Vancouver six years ago.
 I moved my 14-month-old son from Nova Scotia in hopes of better opportunities and supports.
 I was still anxious to connect.
 I had no idea where to begin, but I knew I wanted it.

 After some time, I was connected to Osiris Lopez who works for the HIPPY program.
 She came into my life just when I needed her.
 I was a stay-at-home mom with two small boys, a three-year-old and a baby.
 I still didn’t have any friends, and I didn’t have any real connections with the community.
 I was home alone with these small children all the time and it was negatively impacting my mental health.
 My three-year-old was struggling with verbal communication and I was having a hard time understanding him as an individual.

-My HIPPY Home Visitor changed a lot of those things for me.
+My HIPPY Home Visitor Changed a lot of Things for Me

 With structured visits and her positive energy, she showed me so much compassion and understanding.
 My son learned to love the homework and began expressing himself verbally.
 I was always excited to see how quick he was to learn.